origox/things-zwavescripttrigger/README.md

 # things-zwavescripttrigger
+A tcp client interface towards and gateway app

 User defined automation module for razberry automation framework.
-It lets a user to map wanted events to trigger a external script.
+It lets a user to map wanted events to be communicated to a tcp server.

-## Prerequisite
-Need to add wanted script to /opt/z-way-server/automation/.syscommnads